 Mirror symmetry is a duality relation involving algebraic resp.\ symplectic varieties and their invariants.
 Its main motivation comes from string theory, but it is also at the base of many interesting developments in mathematics.
-We focus on statements relating generating series of Gromov-Witten invariants of a variety $X$ with certain integrals on its mirror $X^\vee$.
+We focus on statements relating generating series of Gromov--Witten invariants of a variety $X$ with certain integrals on its mirror $X^\vee$.

-Tropical geometry becomes a new tool to prove such relations, largely due to the well-known Gross-Siebert program, which aims at constructing new mirror pairs and providing an algebraic framework for SYZ-mirror symmetry \cite{GS06, GS07, SYZ}.
+Tropical geometry becomes a new tool to prove such relations, largely due to the well-known Gross--Siebert program, which aims at constructing new mirror pairs and providing an algebraic framework for SYZ-mirror symmetry \cite{GS06, GS07, SYZ}.

 The philosophy how tropical geometry can be exploited is illustrated in the following triangle: